kakwa/puppet-samba/README.md

 This module manages Samba installation, including samba as an **Active Directory Domain Controler**.

-Any parameter in smb.conf can be added/modified/removed, letting you free to customize the installation to your specific needs.
+Any parameter in smb.conf can be added/modified/removed, keeping you free to customize the installation to your specific needs.

 This module is licensed MIT.

-The script additionnal-samba-tool is licensed GPLv3 (depends on python-samba which is GPLv3).
+The script additional-samba-tool is licensed GPLv3 (depends on python-samba which is GPLv3).

 ## Setup